dotnet/docs-maui/docs/tutorials/notes-app/includes/note.md

     :::code language="csharp" source="../snippets/note/csharp/Notes/NotePage.xaml.cs" id="buttons":::

-    The `SaveButton_Clicked` method writes the text in the `Editor` control, to the file represented by the `_fileName` variable.
+    The `SaveButton_Clicked` method writes the text in the <xref:Microsoft.Maui.Controls.Editor> control, to the file represented by the `_fileName` variable.

     The `DeleteButton_Clicked` method first checks if the file represented by the `_fileName` variable, and if it exists, deletes it.
-Next, the `Editor` control's text is cleared.
+Next, the <xref:Microsoft.Maui.Controls.Editor> control's text is cleared.

 01. Save the file by pressing <kbd>CTRL + S</kbd> or by selecting the menu **File** > **Save NotePage.xaml.cs**.